 Back to School

 After two years of learning together, there was an unexpected need for an early childhood teacher back at the Waldorf school.
-While I loved the time we spent You run your business and was reluctant to give up the freedoms we enjoyed, I felt called back to the work that I often feel I was born to do, and the boys looked forward to rejoining their friends and the social life of the school.
+While I loved the time we spent and was reluctant to give up the freedoms we enjoyed, I felt called back to the work that I often feel I was born to do, and the boys looked forward to rejoining their friends and the social life of the school.

 Upon their return, I worried that their teachers might find them to be “behind,” not having followed precisely the curriculum their classmates had.
 To the contrary, their skills were at or above those of their classmates, but most importantly, their teachers noticed how enthusiastic they were about learning.

 When Harper’s teacher shared that his newfound enthusiasm for math and science was having a positive affect on the rest of the class, he gave all the credit to homeschooling.